SuperSaaS/drupal_module/README.md

 REQUIREMENTS
 ------------

-The only requirement for this module is Drupal 8.1.1.
+The only requirement for this module is Drupal 8 or 9.

 INSTALLATION